 Furthermore, we need fiber to have regular bowel movements.
 We need to be regular to clear out excess hormones in our system.
 With PCOS we tend to get estrogen dominance and high testosterone.
 Not having regular bowel movements does not help your hormonal balance.

 Eating a high-fat diet negatively impacts our hormones and makes our PCOS worse.

 One of the main aims of PCOS treatment is getting our patients to have regular ovulation and menstrual cycle.
 Restricting carbs has been shown to have a very negative impact on the regularity of the menstrual cycle.

 Furthermore reducing carbohydrate consumption has a negative effect on our thyroid hormones which in the long run can not only affect our weight but also, mood, energy levels, hair, and skin quality.

 The keto diet may increase your risk of developing a disordered relationship with food

 Yes, we do often see initial rapid weight loss when starting a restrictive diet like Keto.
 Unfortunately, it also might actually increase your risk of developing a disordered relationship with food.
 People who are so restrictive are much more likely to suffer from episodes of binge eating.
 In fact, many people are not able to maintain it long-term.
 Many people who do go on keto end up in a yo-yo cycle and run the risk of weight cycling and eventually putting on much more weight.

 When you spend so much time restricting you activate what is known as survival mode.
 Survival mode triggers metabolic changes occur including a slower metabolism.

 The keto diet increases inflammation.

-One of the root causes in PCOS is long term low grade inflammation.
+One of the root causes of PCOS is long-term low-grade inflammation.
 This was actually the most predominant of all root causes for me.
-In fact, Studies show proof that women with PCOS have constantly high inflammatory markers.
+In fact, studies show proof that women with PCOS have constantly high inflammatory markers.